-22.14.1.
-Where required.
+22.14.1 Where required

-Rooms having an occupancy load of 50 or more where fixed seating is not installed, and which are used for classroom, assembly or similar purpose, shall have the maximum occupancy capacity of the room posted on an approved sign adjacent to the main exit from the room.
+Rooms having: 1) an occupancy load of 50 or more; 2) where fixed seating is not installed, and 3) which are used for classroom, assembly or similar purpose, shall have the maximum occupancy capacity of the room posted on an approved sign adjacent to the main exit of the room.
 Additional signs may be required as deemed necessary by the Fire Marshal for rooms without a distinct main exit or multiple main exits.
 (The maximum occupancy load in a building or portion of a building shall not exceed the amount specified in the Building Code.)

-22.14.2.
-Sub-dividable rooms.
+22.14.2 Sub-dividable rooms

-Rooms with areas that are sub-dividable into smaller separated rooms, with occupancy loads of 50 or more persons, shall have room capacity signs posted by the main exit for each separate room in addition the main room sign.
+Rooms with areas that are sub-dividable into smaller separated rooms, with occupancy loads of 50 or more persons, shall have room capacity signs posted by the main exit for each separate room in addition to the main room sign.

-22.14.3.
-Sign construction.
+22.14.3 Sign construction

 Signs shall be constructed of durable materials, with minimum of 1-inch block letters and numbers, on a contrasting background so as to be readily visible.
 The number of occupants permitted for each room use and the room identification for each separate room area (where provided) shall be included on the sign.
-(See Figure 22.14.3, Page 12, Sign Example)